thiagoesteves/erlgame_grisp2/README.md

 $ make docker.build
 ````
 #### Deploy using the image builder
-Before generating the deployment files, be sure you read all documentation about [deployment with wi-fi](https://github.com/grisp/grisp/wiki/Connecting-over-WiFI-and-Ethernet) and also setup all values in according with your environment:
+Before generating the deployment files, be sure you read all documentation about [deployment with wi-fi](https://github.com/grisp/grisp/wiki/Connecting-over-WiFI-and-Ethernet) and also setup all values accordingly with your environment:
 ```
 $ make grisp.image
 ````